 In the four years, I lived in Dallas, we only found white queso at one place.
 ONE!
 I actually got a text from a good friend overjoyed that he had found it at a Mexican spot in Deep Ellum.
 Now a hip part of town, Deep Ellum was a little off the beaten path in 2007 but we went, solely for the white queso.
 RIP Monica’s – you were a blast and a sanctuary for the white queso lovers of Dallas.

-When I moved to Denver I searched and search with no luck.
-Every six months or so I would Google “white queso Denver” only to find a few threads from 2011 and earlier of lost white queso worshipers wondering where to get their fix around town.
+When I moved to Denver, I searched and searched with no luck.
+Every six months or so I would Google “white queso Denver” only to find a few threads from 2011 and earlier from white queso worshipers wondering where to get their fix around town.
 Texts between fellow southerners revolve solely around finding the perfect white queso.

 ALAS!
-I have found the white queso!!
-Actually a few spots in Denver and one in Breckenridge.
+I realized I have a blog – I should write a post about where to find white queso!
+With my diligent research and crowdsourcing from you, we have found a few spots in Denver and around the state too!
 As I seek out more white queso in Colorado, I will continue to update this list.

 This trendy Mexican spot in the Dairy Block has been a favorite for a while.
 We actually ate here right after we finished the Whole30 in 2018 and I downed their queso.
 However, we recently returned in December and ordered the queso again.
 This time it was different.
 It was thick and white and delicious!
 We immediately asked our waiter if this version was new, turns out they had just switched up the recipe.
 We told him it was perfect and DO NOT CHANGE IT.
 Kachina brunch tacos are also killer.